restatedev/service-protocol/service-invocation-protocol.md

   - If `partial_state` is set, generate a `GetStateEntryMessage` without a `result`, and wait for the runtime to send a `Completion` back (same logic as without eager state)

-In order for the aforementioned algorithm to work, set and clear state operations must be reflected on the local `state_map` as well.
+In order for the aforementioned algorithm to work, set, clear and clear all state operations must be reflected on the local `state_map` as well.